 Sunday, September 7, 2025

 The Half Marathon is limited to 1800 runners going off in six waves every 10 minutes from 9.30am onwards; the 10K has 1200 runners in four waves.
 We use waves to avoid too much over crowding at the drinks stations.
 As the reputation of the event has grown so too has the demand for the places.
-As we said, 2023 and 2024 sold out some weeks before race date, the early start waves always sell out first.
+The last two years sold out some weeks before race date, the early start waves always sell out first so don't hang around if you want to join the party at this year''s Bacchus Wine Half Marathon and 10K

 ABOUT US